ksdfg/neko-chan-telebot/README.md

 For the first 70 commits or so, I didn't know that the concept of co-authorship existed.... so while the base logic is the same as the above mentioned repositories with some changes that I thought were needed, the commit authorship for those is shown as mine.
-Now there's a lot of stuff withing those 70 commits that actually are my own idea (like the `exceptions` and `nhentai` modules, as well as the sql schemas for everything) and it would honestly be a pain to go through all 70 commits and figure out which to amend and change authorship of to add co-authorship to [Rhyse Simpson](https://github.com/skittles9823)
+Now there's a lot of stuff withing those 70 commits that actually are my own idea (like the `exceptions` and `nhentai` modules, as well as the mongodb schemas for everything) and it would honestly be a pain to go through all 70 commits and figure out which to amend and change authorship of to add co-authorship to [Rhyse Simpson](https://github.com/skittles9823)